sobjornstad/clicker-quiz-manager/docs/manual.md

    compile the first argument passed to it into a pdf.
 If the argument is named `foobar`, the script should call LaTeX on the file `foobar.tex`, and a file `foobar.pdf` should be present in the same directory when the script exits.
+   If the script is unable to do this (e.g., because the input was not valid LaTeX source, or the system’s LaTeX installation is broken), then it should write something to stderr to notify the client that an error occurred.
+(If stderr is empty, success is assumed.)
 You may also want to add some kind of logging so you can keep track of what’s being compiled on your server and what might be causing errors.
 A sample script is listed below.
 5. Create a `remote-latex-cleanup.sh` script, make it executable, and place it somewhere in the new user account’s path.
 This script receives the same argument as `remote-latex.sh`, once the output file has been successfully copied back to the client computer, and should delete input, output, and intermediary files.
+Note that this script will not be executed if there is an error in the compilation, so you may want to add code to the error handler of `remote-latex.sh` to do that, or regularly clear the directory using a cron job; alternatively, you might want to save them and take a look periodically to confirm that no jobs are failing and diagnose the problem if some are (CQM should not produce invalid LaTeX code).
 6. Follow the directions under [Client-side setup][client-side-setup] and test creating a pdf.